 I then chatted to his wife Penny.
 As a retired paediatric nurse, she took her role as Santa’s companion and carer very seriously.

 “He had his right hip replaced in late September” Penny explained.
 “It was my role to support his recovery and stop him from doing too much.
 He fell into our fishpond two days before surgery which worried me, so I nagged him mercilessly.”
 (I couldn’t help but wonder who fed the fish, while Santa was busy over Christmas, but decided not to ask.)

-Anyway, thanks to Ernie’s disciplined approach to post-operative exercises, and Penny’s meticulous care, I am pleased to announce that the Bexhill Santa is fit and well and ready for the demands of his Christmas Eve delivery service.
-In the meantime, you will catch him at various venues in Hastings and Bexhill in the run-up to Christmas.
-If you happen to be in central Bexhill on 29th November, you will see him in his sleigh leading an illuminated parade of classic cars, community groups, and entertainers before he lights up the Bexhill Christmas tree.
+Anyway, thanks to Ernie’s disciplined approach to post-operative exercises, and Penny’s meticulous care, I am pleased to announce that the Bexhill Santa is still fit and well and ready for the demands of his Christmas Eve delivery service.
+In the meantime, you will catch him at various venues on Bexhill seafront in the run-up to Christmas.

-Thank you to both Penny and Ernie for saving Santa for this very special event.
+Thank you to both Penny and Ernie for everything you do for Bexhill.